hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-virtualization.md

 ## Some tips and examples

-Even though there is documentation available in the HPE GreenLake Developer portal, here are some  recommendations and best practices for using the Virtualization API.
+Even though there is documentation available in the HPE GreenLake Developer portal, here are some  recommendations and best practices for using the HPE GreenLake API for virtualization.

+>﻿**Note:**

 ### Discovery of services for a given hypervisor